AdrianRaducanu/Shape-Collector/README.md

 ### Differences from the Task Requirements
 Due to time constraints, some features were not implemented or simplified:
 - **Point System**:
-  The user gains points for each correct shape clicked but does not lose points if clicking a bad shape.
+  The user gains points for each correct shape clicked and lose when clicked on distractors, but the game will not be over if Score reaches 0.
 - **Game Over**:
   When the timer runs out, the game is lost.
 If the user wants to play again, they should go back to the main menu to select a new difficulty.
 - **No Leaderboard**: